patconnole/openc2_companion/README.md

                                    Serialized with JSON!
 ```

-That header combines TWO Common Message Elements: content_type and msg_type.
-You would only know this by reading the HTTPS Transfer Spec.
+How did we know how to format it?
+You would only know by reading the HTTPS Transfer Spec.

 # Action/Target Pair

-This is the bread-and-butter of OpenC2.
+This is the bread-and-butter of OpenC2, the biggest selling point, and what makes it so simple and powerful.

 The meat of any OpenC2 Message is the payload; known as the "Content" of a message in the Language Spec.

 In an OpenC2 Command Message, the only required payload is an **action** and **target** pair.